Categories

 • Various types of snow shelter: Either digging down into snow or building a wall against the wind.
 When abundant fuel is available, try melting a hole down into the snow rather than digging it out.

-Minor digging tasks may be achieved with a digging stick, tent peg, screwdriver etc.
+Minor digging tasks may be achieved with a digging stick, throwing stick, tent peg, screwdriver etc.

 Lightweight trowels are sold for campers and backpackers.
 Generally, these are either plastic or a high-tech material with a high price tag.